billyao021031/Music_Controller/readme.md

 **api** | Handle standard CRUD operation on database models, such as the keeping track of the room and people in the room **spotify** | Allows our app to connect to Spotify API and access the music **frontend** | Implements the multiple webpage design with React

+### Spotify API

+To access the Spotify API, we use the following steps.
+1. Application requests for authorization; the user logs in and authorizes access
+2. Application requests refresh and access tokens; Spotify returns access and refresh tokens
+3. Use the access token to access the Spotify Web API; Spotify returns requested data such as music library.
+This also gives control to user to pause/skip songs
+4. Access token expires every 1 hour.
+So we need to requests a refreshed access token; Spotify returns a new access token to your app